vedph/cadmus_api/Readme.md

 Remember to update the plugins directories with the batches included in this solution before executing.
 Note that for `CadmusTool` this directory should not include `Cadmus.Parts`, as this is already loaded by that project in order to seed the parts.
 Should you miss any plugin, a common issue is that you will see only those item's parts which are included in the plugins found.

+## Quick Start

+To start MongoDB if not installed locally:

+	docker run --name mongo -d -p 27017:27017 mongo --noauth

+Once created the container, re-start it with:

+	docker container start mongo

+To seed the database ensure that you have run the update plugins batch, and then run the CadmusTool `seed` command (see below).

 ## History

 2018-06-14: replaced MSSQL with MongoDB store in authentication.